BEST STARTS FOR KIDS

 Vygotsky's theory of Proximal Development underpins the link between socially supported development and skill development.

 His theory, (along with practical applications devised by Bruner, Wood and Ross,) is based upon a three stage learning process.
+They are:

 Foundational or Independent Zone: The things your child can do or understand independently.